SichangHe/igem-2022-dku-backup/src/education.md

 ## Overview

 Education along with science communication is important for us.
-There are many reasons for that –- unprofessional formal school education, emerging fake news, and increasing conflicts and misunderstanding between science and the public.
+There are many reasons for that—unprofessional formal school education, emerging fake news, and increasing conflicts and misunderstanding between science and the public.
 Therefore, we devoted ourselves to narrowing the gap between science and the public and encouraging communications about synthetic biology.
 This year, we conduct popular science education both on and off campus, with content for all levels of knowledge in biology.

 - On campus, we established a journal club, where different members of the team introduced cutting-edge knowledge about synthetic biology every two weeks.
 We also cohosted a Biology Seminar Series, inviting Prof. Dong Hyun Jo, from Seoul National University College of Medicine to give a talk on therapeutic revolution for the DKU community.
-For the general audience on campus, we participated in the club expo, and designed activities to promote the scientific mindset.
+For the general audience on campus, we participated in the Club Expo, and designed activities to promote the scientific mindset.

 - Off-campus, we contacted a local international high school and successfully delivered science lectures to more than 330 middle and high school students and teachers about our project